-The customer experience (CX) has become the top priority of online businesses in 2021.
+The customer experience (CX) has become the top priority of online businesses.
 81% of companies view customer experience as a competitive differentiator.
 Customers today expect a great brand experience regardless of the sales channel—be it an online store or a marketplace.

 The ecommerce order fulfilment process is one of the most crucial parts of the ecommerce journey which significantly impacts the customer experience.
 According to research, 94% of customers blame the retailer for poor delivery, while 47% of online shoppers decided to not shop from a brand again due to poor delivery experiences.